-The Russian Civil War was a personal war and was my pilot’s defining EVE campaign since the death of the old NC.
+The Russian Civil War was the largest conflict in the Southern war theater at the time, during an era in which many PvP doctrines saw experimental use and tactics were constantly refined.
 Many consider it to be the true conclusion to the NC vs DRF conflict, which began in late 2010.
-Its ramifications, especially within the realm of fleet tactics, are still felt today.
+Its ramifications, especially in the realm of fleet tactics, are still felt today.

 A Game of Russian Roulette

 On July 22nd, 2011, months before the Russian Civil War began, one of the greatest heists in the game took place.
 BigMaman, right-hand man of MACTEP (leader of SOLAR) and co-founder of the alliance, made off with 900 billion ISK worth of assets, including Titans and supercarriers.
 Over 2,400 PLEX licenses (200+ years of game-time) were stolen.
 At the time it was considered around $42,000 in real life cash, large enough to deserve an article by the CCP developers.